 Breakfast consumption aids in weight management.
 Eating this first meal of the day increases the likelihood of making better food choices throughout the day.
 Failure to eat breakfast causes you to snack more and to possibly overeat at your next meal.
 An added bonus for students and parents is that studies have shown that breakfast eaters earn higher grades in school and are less likely to be depressed, anxious, or irritable.

 September is National Better Breakfast Month.
-To assist you in celebrating this month, we’re going to provide you with some ideas and tips for filling and healthy breakfasts to start you and your families day off, especially the little ones, make sure to get them dressed in their cute baby clothes and feed them.
-If baby clothes is too expensive, then check out these baby deals, baby coupons, baby promo codes.
+To assist you in celebrating this month, we’re going to provide you with some ideas and tips for filling and healthy breakfasts to start you and your family’s day off.

 What’s for Breakfast?